TheRenegadeCoder/sample-programs/archive/h/haxe/README.md

 # Sample Programs in Haxe

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Haxe!
-To find documentation related to the Haxe code in this repo, look [here.](https://sampleprograms.io/languages/haxe)
+To find documentation related to the Haxe code in this repo, look [here](https://sampleprograms.io/languages/haxe).

 ## Sample Programs List - 3/38 :disappointed: